-Technology is an undeniable part of the world in which we live and as such, we incorporate it into our learning environment and curriculum through desk tops computers, light tables, iPad and iPods.
-We believe it can be a positive inclusion into the room when monitored and regulated by Pre-school Educators.
+Technology is an undeniable part of the world in which we live and as such, we incorporate it into our learning environment and curriculum through desk tops computers, light tables, iPad and iPods, Smartboard and listening post.
+We believe it can be a positive educational inclusion into the room when monitored and regulated by Pre-school Educators.